nkwoguctl/alx-test_course/README.md

-##First git alx project
+First git alx project
-> This is my first alx git project, this is to acclamitize the students with how towork with git and git-hub.
+ This is my first alx git project, this is to acclamitize the students with how towork with git and git-hub.
+ I seem to be making progress